A-Kerim/me/_pages/about.md

 I am currently a full-time lecturer at UCA and a researcher at the School of Computing and Communications at Lancaster University, United Kingdom.

-In my research, I address the limitations of computer vision models under challenging scenarios, such as adverse weather conditions and low illumination.
-I propose using game engines to generate rich and diverse synthetic datasets as a solution.
-At the same time, I develop novel synthetic-aware computer vision models.
-I focus specifically on Visual Object Tracking, Semantic Segmentation, and Video Stabilization.
+I specialize in addressing computer vision model limitations in adverse conditions through game engine-generated synthetic datasets.
+My research focuses on developing novel synthetic-aware models for Visual Object Tracking, Semantic Segmentation, and Video Stabilization.
+I aim to revolutionize computer vision by bridging the gap between synthetic and real-world data, driving advancements in autonomous systems, surveillance, and robotics.
+Seeking opportunities to contribute my expertise to cutting-edge organizations passionate about innovative research in computer vision.
 ---
 <div>
  <img src= "images/logos/Microsoft.svg"  width="150"  align="right">